TyrfingMjolnir/HummerH1/README.md

 The gist of it:

 * 10K = 6.5 TD or smaller engine
-* 10K and 12K = 6.6 Duramax or similar engine
+* 10K and 12K = 6.6 Duramax or similar engine such as Cummins
 * 15K = Uparmour